JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 ### Step #3 - Response outcomes

 Each response defined in your Swagger configuration needs to have a corresponding entry `x-gulp-swagger-codegen-outcome: <name>`.
 It is this _name_ that is used by the controller methods call on the responder object.
 The outcome names can be re-used in different path verbs, however, they must be unique within any given verb's outcomes.
 I am going to suggest that you include a 501 - Not implemented response outcome.
-Each response outcome defined in the Swagger configurationb for a given path's verb should be used when the method is fully implemented.
+Each response outcome defined in the Swagger configuration for a given path's verb should be used when the method is fully implemented.

 #### Example